dettonville/ansible-utils/docs/x509_certificate_verify.md

              size is not validated.
         default: null
         type: int

+- logging_level  Parameter used to define the level of troubleshooting output.
+        choices: [NOTSET, DEBUG, INFO, ERROR]
+        default: INFO
+        type: str

 - organization  Expected Organization (O) in the certificate's subject.
 If not provided, O is not validated.